-The large spruce tree located within the property boundaries between the rear of the house and the non-historic sheds has been previously approved for removal by the Parks Department.
-The spruce tree that straddles the east property line is not proposed for removal and mitigation unless consent is received from the Riverside Condominiums because it sits on the shared property line with roots extending to both properties.
-A 10' radius drip line was determined by the City Forester on July 14, 2020 and is accommodated in the application.
+The large spruce tree located within the property boundaries between the rear of the house and the nonhistoric sheds has been previously approved removal by the Parks Department.
+The spruce tree that straddles the property line is not proposed for removal and mitigation unless consent is received from the Riverside Condominiums because it sits on the shared property line with roots extending to both properties.
+A 10' radius drip line was a determined requirement by the City Forester on July 14, 2020 and is accommodated in the application.
+The tree protection area restricts development along the east property line, but also creates an opportunity for an outdoor amenity space and a natural buffer behind the landmark.